 The Millau Viaduct was completed on 16 December 2004 and is the highest road bridge deck in the whole of Europe.
 The viaduct is located 270 meters above the Tarn River at the highest point of the viaduct and it is the tallest bridge in the world; as the viaduct is 342 meters it comes in higher than the Eiffel Tower.
 The viaduct offers passage between Paris and Spain and helps to ease the congestion.
 It has a lifespan of around 120 years and cost a total of 320 million Euros to build.

 The Kansai Airport, Osaka, Japan

 The Kansai Airport in Osaka, Japan was completed in 1994 at a cost of $20 billion and was the first ever airport to be built on an island that was created artificially.
-Being one of the most crowded cities in Japan, a new airport was needed in Osaka, so engineers found a solution by making an island measuring 4 kilometres by 2.5 kilometres.
-It took them three years to build and involved more than 10,000 workers along with 80 ships to excavate the 21 million cubic metres of landfill.
+Being one of the most crowded cities in Japan, a new airport was needed in Osaka, so engineers found a solution by making an island measuring 4 kilometers by 2.5 kilometers.
+It took them three years to build and involved more than 10,000 workers along with 80 ships to excavate the 21 million cubic meters of the landfill.
 It has been one of the most expensive civil engineering projects in the world.